RGU Moodle logo

 RGU Library Resources

 Where we are legally required to feature third party content or functionality, we cannot reasonably accept responsibility for ensuring it meets accessibility standards.
 However, when within our control, we will make every reasonable effort to work towards third party content and features meeting accessibility requirements.
-Your feedback and voice counts and it will help us in our endeavour to managing our relationship with third parties.
-Please tell us if you have any problems, or if you find anything particularly useful by emailing campus@rgu.ac.uk
+Your feedback and voice count and it will help us in our endeavour to managing our relationship with third parties.
+Please tell us if you have any problems, or if you find anything particularly useful by contacting Moodle Support.

-The current version of the Mahara ePortfolio system used in the University is partially compliant with WCAG 2.0, but we are working on an upgrade programme to improve its accessibility.
+The current version of the Mahara portfolio system used in the University is partially compliant with WCAG 2.1 Level AA.

 What we are doing to improve accessibility